-- UA scholarships and tuition awards require ALL classes be taken at UA.
+- UA scholarships, tuition awards and Arizona Assurance funding require full-time enrollment at the UA.
 Students receiving outside or Native American scholarships must obtain permission from the donor to take non-UA classes.

-- Students who are not enrolled in at least 6 UA units must provide a personal statement explaining why they are requesting the University of Arizona to administer their financial aid rather than another institution.
+- Students who are not enrolled in at least 6 UA units must provide a personal statement explaining why they are requesting the UA to administer their financial aid rather than another institution.

 - To include Study Abroad Program expenses in your cost of attendance, attach a copy of the program brochure or Study Abroad Financial Aid Worksheet.
 Non-UA study abroad students must also complete a transfer credit pre-approval form from your academic advisor and submit program expenses to OSFA.